Larsvanderlaan/causalGLM-depreciated-/README.md

 ## References:
 Most methods are based on theory and pseudo-code provided in the working paper van der Laan (2009), some of which is also published in journals: https://core.ac.uk/download/pdf/61320177.pdf

+The relative risk method is treated in Targeted Maximum Likelihood Estimation of Conditional Relative Risk in a Semi-parametric Regression Model, Tuglus et al. (2011): https://biostats.bepress.com/ucbbiostat/paper283/.
+The CATE method is treated in Statistical Inference for Variable Importance, van der Laan (2006): https://biostats.bepress.com/ucbbiostat/paper188/
-For machine-learnng, the package tlverse/hal9001 is used as default: https://github.com/tlverse/hal9001
+For machine-learnng, the package tlverse/hal9001 and tlverse/sl3 are used: https://github.com/tlverse/hal9001

 See also:

-Statistical Inference for Variable Importance, van der Laan (2006): https://biostats.bepress.com/ucbbiostat/paper188/

 Estimation of a non-parametric variable importance measure of a continuous exposure, Chambaz et al. (2012): https://projecteuclid.org/journals/electronic-journal-Nonparametricof-statistics/volume-6/issue-none/Estimation-of-a-non-parametric-variable-importance-measure-of-a/10.1214/12-EJS703.full